Travis Reinking: 'Illuminati Is Real' Says Final Facebook Post By Waffle House Shooting Suspect

 The theory was adopted by Robert Welch, founder of the far-right John Birch Society in the 1950s, according to Andersen’s history of the conspiracy theory.
 Rather than use the exotic term “Illuminati,” Welch chose to call the secret group that he believed ran the world simply “The Insiders.”

-Fundamentalist Christian leader Pat Robertson, who ran for president in 1988 and actually won four states in the Republican primaries.
-In his 1991 bestselling book The New World Order, “Robertson argued that the Illuminati contrived to make Russia communist so that 75 years later it would fail and thus become dependent on the Illuminati-run global financial system,” Andersen recounted.
+Fundamentalist Christian leader Pat Robertson, who ran for president in 1988 and actually won four states in the Republican primaries, argued in his 1991 bestselling book The New World Order, “that the Illuminati contrived to make Russia communist so that 75 years later it would fail and thus become dependent on the Illuminati-run global financial system,” Andersen recounted.

 Whether the Illuminati posting on what appears to be Reinking’s Facebook account indicates that the Waffle House mass shooting suspect was actually a right-wing extremist is not yet clear, as of early Sunday afternoon.
 However, over the past decade, 71 percent of killings related to political ideology in the United States were committed by far-right wing extremist and white supremacists, with only 26 percent attributable to Islamic extremists, according to a report by the Anti-Defamation League.